OpenNavMap: Multi-Session Appearance-Based Topometric Mapping for Scalable Visual Navigation

+\bt{ As illustrated in Fig.~\ref{fig:data_pruning} (left), the culling procedure distinguishes between two node roles.
+The forward pass evaluates the incoming query node $\mathbf{n}^{Q}$, assessing whether it provides sufficient new information to justify retention.
+The backward pass re-evaluates existing reference nodes $\{\mathbf{n}^{R}_{i}\}$ connected to $\mathbf{n}^{Q}$, checking whether they remain informative given the newly merged observations.
+To minimize computation, IC is calculated only for nodes within $\mathcal{P}_{\mathrm{CCM}}$, and culling is triggered immediately after each submap merge.
+The forward culling probability for $\mathbf{n}^{Q}$ and the backward culling probability for each reference node $\mathbf{n}^{R}_{i}$ are:}

-where $P_{IQ}(\cdot)$ and $P_{IG}(\cdot)$ are sigmoid functions, and $P_{TD}(\cdot)$ is an exponential decay function.
-Nodes falling below a pre-defined probability threshold are culled.
-Fig.~\ref{fig:data_pruning} (right) illustrates a real-world scenario where a node is removed or replaced by a new candidate due to limited IC.
+\bt{where $P_{IQ}(\cdot)$ and $P_{IG}(\cdot)$ are sigmoid functions mapping their respective scores to $[0,1]$, and $P_{TD}(\cdot)$ is an exponential decay function.
+Nodes whose culling probability falls below a predefined threshold are removed from the map.
+Fig.~\ref{fig:data_pruning} (right) illustrates a representative scenario in which a node is culled or replaced upon the arrival of a higher-IC candidate.}